raulhsant/e-core-roles-service/README.md

 ## The Approach

 ### Model
-To allow every member to have multiple roles but only one per team, the member-team pair was modele as a Membership object, composed by the before mentioned pair and a role.
+To allow every member to have multiple roles but only one per team, the member-team pair was modeled as a Membership object, composed of the before-mentioned pair and a role.

 ### Design Decisions